dotlang/language/README.md

 }
 ```

-###Constraints
+###Observers
-When defining types (except functions themselves), you can define a constraint for it.
-This is a predicate function which will be checked everytime state of variables of that type changes.
-This function makes sure the data is in consistent and valida state, or else throws an exception.
+When defining types, you can define an observer function for the type or some of it's parts.
+This is a function which will be notified everytime state of the bound variable changes.
+You can makes sure the data is in consistent and valid state, or inform a set of observers or anything.
-To implement validation constraints for your types, you must specialize `updated` function:
-`func updated!T(new:T) -> void`
-- Example: DateTime
+`m: int [validate_month]`
+Above definition means, each update to the value of `m` will call `validate_month` function with the new value.
-`type DateTime := struct { month: mmonth; } type mmonth := int; func updated!mmonth -> assert $1>12;`
+`type x := struct { month: int [validate_month] } [validate_data_func];`
+Above means in addition to `validate_month`, we have another observer bound to the `x` type which will be called when value of any fields inside that type is changed or when the variable is re-assigned.
-- This can be done for types, structs, struct fields, enum and union.
+- This can be done for all types.
-- Constraints are defined on data and variables.
-Because of that, you cannot define a constraint on a function (but you can have it for function's input and output).

 ###Chaining
 You can use `=>` operator to chain functions. `a => b` where a and b are expressions, mean evaluate a, then send it's value to b for evaluation. `a` can be a literal, variable, function call, or multiple items like `(1,2)`.
 If evaluation of `b` needs more input than `a` provides, they have to be specified in `b` and for the rest, `$_` will be used which will be filled in order from output of `a`.